Babbexx-22/Babbexx-22/README.md

-- 👋 Hi, I’m @Babbexx22.
-A certified AWS Solutions Architect and an aspiring Cloud DevOps Engineer.
+- 👋 Hi, I’m Mukhtar .
+A certified AWS Solutions Architect and a Cloud/DevOps Engineer.
 - 👀 I’m interested in learning and honing my skills in the cloud computing space/DEVOps engineering field.
-- 🌱 I’m currently learning AWS infrasturctures and DevOps tools and open to entry level roles in the respective fields.
+- 🌱 I’m currently learning AWS infrastructures and DevOps tools and open to entry level roles in the respective fields.
 - 💞️ I’m looking to collaborate and make productive connections
-- 📫 How to reach me (meempharm22@gmail.com)
+- 📫 How to reach me (mukhtarabassgiwa@gmail.com)

 <!---
 Babbexx-22/Babbexx-22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.